DHTMLX/docs-booking/docs/api/config/js_booking_cardshape.md

 ### Description

 @short: Optional.
-An object of settings for managing appearance of the information blocks
+An object with settings for managing information displayed in cards

 ### Usage